-After graduating with a master’s in computer science at 24 years old, Jeremy Schneider turned down a job offer from Microsoft to work on his own company, Rentlinx.
-Surviving on nothing but a credit card, he reached $12,000 in debt.
+After graduating with a master’s degree in computer science at age 24, Jeremy Schneider turned down a job offer from Microsoft to work on his own company, RentLinx.
+Surviving on nothing but a credit card, he amassed $12,000 in debt.

-But after a few years of bootstrapping it, by age 30, Schneider's company was turning a profit, and he was paying himself a $36,000 salary – the lowest at the company – and investing $5,000 of that salary in a Roth IRA, enough to retire at age 52.
+But after a few years of bootstrapping it, by age 30, Schneider was turning a profit with his company and paying himself a business owner salary of $36,000, the lowest at the company.
+Schneider was frugal, investing $5,000 of his salary in a Roth IRA – enough to retire at 52.

-To “FIRE” is to believe in delayed gratification – the goal is to work hard and live below your means until you hit your "FIRE number," or the dollar figure that will enable you to retire while maintaining a reasonable lifestyle.
-To put it one way, you can either live nearly paycheck to paycheck, putting away very little in savings until you retire in your 70s, or you can concentrate all your hard work and sacrifice early on, only to live off interest the rest of your life.
+To “FIRE” is to believe in delayed gratification; the goal is to work hard and live below your means until you save enough to retire while maintaining a reasonable lifestyle.
+In other words, you can live nearly paycheck to paycheck, putting away very little in savings until you retire in your 70s, or you can concentrate your hard work and sacrifice early on to live off interest for the rest of your life.

-The miracle is that not everyone has to be a software engineer to make it work.
-With a combination of early-and-often investment and extreme penny-pinching, some successful adherents retire by their 30s on a five-figure salary.
+Not everyone has to be a software engineer like Schneider to make it work.
+With a combination of early-and-often investment and extreme penny-pinching, some adherents have retired by their 30s on a five-figure salary.

-If you peruse Reddit’s financial independence forums, you'll see a lot of references to the 4% rule.
-This refers to the “safe withdrawal rate” from one's FIRE number, an amount large enough to live on but small enough that it's safe to assume the portfolio will continue to grow based on historical stock market returns.
+Reddit’s Financial Independence forums tout the 4% rule.
+This refers to the “safe withdrawal rate” from your savings – an amount large enough to live on but small enough that you can safely assume your portfolio will continue to grow, based on historical stock market returns.

-Of course, a sudden windfall or massive return on investment can speed things up, making it easy to discount a story such as Schneider’s.
-Still, with a $36,000 salary and the same spending habits, Schneider estimates he would’ve hit millionaire status in his early 50s even without the sale of his company.
+Of course, a sudden windfall or massive return on investment can speed things up, making it easy to discount a story like Schneider’s.
+Still, with a $36,000 salary and the same spending habits, Schneider estimates he would’ve hit self-made millionaire status in his early 50s even without the sale of his company.

 That’s not to say it’s easy.